Team3256/FRC_Programming_2023/docs/DPG.md

 * Path takes in a list of PathNodes and converts in into a list of waypoints
 * Waypoint is a point that can be displayed on PathPlanner
 * PathPoint is a point that can be used in a Dynamic Trajectory

-### Extremely Confusing stuff:
+### Implementation:
 * Translation2D is a position, not a vector, even though we often use it as a vector.
 Add the vector to the original position to get the final position.
 * Rotation2D is stored as a 2x2 transformation matrix.
 Therefore its value only ever ranges between (-180,180]
-* We do not count path length on passages during rotate interpolation

 ### Features:
-* Optimal control points to interpolate between consecutive points
+* Optimal control points to interpolate a bezier curve between consecutive points
-* Piecewise control scalar that is large when not in community zone
+* Piecewise control scalar that is adaptive to the state of the point.
+For example, it is extra small when the point is in the community zone, and extra large when the next point is very far away.
-* Convert path into JSON that PathPlanner can render
+* Convert a path or set of points into JSON that the PathPlanner app can render
 * Locked rotation during passages that minimizes the robot's radius
 * Fastest path algorithm
 * Visibility graph
-### Bugs:
-* DO NOT add/remove blue or red dynamic path way point nodes OUTSIDE of CreateDynamicPathWayNodes
-* DO NOT use anything inside dynamicpathgeneration folder EXCEPT for DynamicPathFollower outside of the folder
-* We don't want DPG breaking during competition
+* Integrated with FMS Alliance Color
+* Microservice that can be used as a plugin for programs